arghpy/individual_project/README.md

 # Suckless programs

-This repo was intended for personal use only but others make take an interest in it.
+This repository was initially created for personal use.

-It contains modified suckless programs for my needs.
+Now it is used to showcase my work for the Individual Project subject from our university.